What is the purpose of the 311 setlist site?

 How can I submit a setlist?

-It's a good idea to take a pen and small note card to the show in order to record the songs as they are played live.
-Or you can Tweet them to me from the show at: http://twitter.com/311setlists.
-Please do your best to get the setlist down in ORDER, as we're striving for 100% setlist accuracy.
+It's a good idea to take notes on your phone, or bring a small index-card and pen (if you wish to go old-school).
+Alternativley, you can text the songs as they are played to yourself.
+Or you can Tweet them to me from the show, or send me pictures of the setlist at: http://twitter.com/311setlists.
+Please do your best to get the setlist down in order, as we're striving for 100% setlist accuracy.

-Also, take note of any occurrence that stands out at the show which makes it unique.
-Examples may include: a stage dive by Nick, extended song intros, stage chatter, song dedications and equipment changes or difficulties.
+Also, take note of any occurrenes that stand out at the show which make it unique.
+Examples may include: extended song intros/jams, stage chatter, song dedications and equipment changes or difficulties.

-As soon as possible, email the setlist from the show to me with your name so that you can be thanked (if no name is given I will use your email address).
+As soon as possible, email or Tweet the setlist from the show to me with your name so that you can be thanked (if no name is given, I will use your email address/handle).
 Please be sure to include the date/venue/city in the email when submitting the setlist.